 Looking at the Transactions section in Novi (Accounting > Transactions), you'll notice that it's pretty similar to the Sales page inside of QuickBooks Online.
 Both allow staff to send both individual and bulk transactions via email, but...
 Novi has added our own spin on quite a few components.

-In this section, you'll first see the Transactions "Stage" that shows you a clear view of un-sent or un-printed invoices, the amount you have unpaid (open and overdue invoices) and the $ amount recently paid.
+In this section, you'll first see the Transactions "Stage" that shows you a clear view of un-sent or un-printed invoices, the amount you have unpaid (open and overdue invoices), and the $ amount recently paid.

 In addition, you can view the date, type, number, member, due date, balance, total, and status for each of your transactions.

-Filtering the Transactions section
+Filtering the Transactions Section

 Speaking of filters, Novi has created an extensive filtering system for the transactions section for easily finding specific transactions.

-First, you can find by simply searching in the search bar by transaction number.
+First, you can find transactions by simply searching in the search bar by transaction number.
 You can also use the preset filters to filter the list down exactly how you need it.

 You'll also see a non-renew and credit option for dues invoices that will create a credit memo if needed.
 In addition, if you select multiple types of transactions not supported by a particular action, these options will be greyed out in batch actions.
-All of these features take out the guess work on your part of what may or may not work.
+All of these features take out the guesswork on your part of what may or may not work.

 Sending Transactional Emails Through Novi

 Sending emails through Novi will give you more control over your transactions.
-Here are a few of the perks:

 Novi makes it easy for you to receive a payment on an outstanding invoice.
-You can do this 1 of 3 ways:

-- Click the plus sign at the top middle of the backend and then "Receive Payment."
+1. Click the plus sign at the top middle of the backend and then select Receive Payment.

-- Click the arrow next to a specific invoice (within the Transactions list) and then select Receive Payment.
+3. Click the arrow next to a specific invoice (within the Transactions list) and then select Receive Payment.

 You can also search by Invoice No. to apply the payment to the correct invoice.

-One thing to note is the "Deposit To" field.
-Generally, you will want to deposit to "Undeposited Funds."
+One thing to note is the Deposit To field.
+Generally, you will want to deposit to Undeposited Funds.
 Novi has set this section to always default to Undeposited Funds.
 Read our Undeposited Funds article for more information on why this account is so vital.

-If you scroll down a bit, you'll also see a section to include a memo and a "Clear Payment" button.
-The “Clear Payment” button is an “undo” what you were trying to apply.
-That way you can start receiving the payment again if you have to.
+If you scroll down a bit, you'll also see a section to include a Memo and a Clear Payment button.
+The Clear Payment button is an “undo” of what you were trying to apply.
+That way you can start receiving the payment again if necessary.